-A Level D academic will make an outstanding contribution to the governance and collegial life inside and outside of the institution and will have attained recognition at a national or international level in his or her discipline.
-He or she will make original and innovative contributions to the advancement of scholarship, research and teaching in his or her discipline.
+A Level D academic will make an outstanding contribution to the governance and collegial life inside and outside of the institution and will have attained recognition at a national or international level in their discipline.
+A Level D academic will make original and innovative contributions to the advancement of scholarship, research and teaching in their discipline.